markpp/Paper-notes/reinforcement learning/tedrake2004stochastic.md

 continually adapt to the terrain as it walks

 ### How
-- The quick success is achieved by modelling after a passive dynamic walker, and dramatically reducing the dimensionality of the learning problem by designing the robot with a limited number of degrees of freedom and by decomposing the control system in the frontal and sagittal planes, and by formulating the learning problem on the discrete return map dynamics.
+- The quick success is achieved by modeling after a passive dynamic walker, and dramatically reducing the dimensionality of the learning problem by designing the robot with a limited number of degrees of freedom and by decomposing the control system in the frontal and sagittal planes, and by formulating the learning problem on the discrete return map dynamics.
 - A stochastic policy gradient algorithm is applied to reduce the problem and decrease the variance of the update using a state-based estimate of the expected cost